Lloyd Spotted Wolf

 Lloyd Spotted Wolf is an American former football player and coach.
 He served as the head football coach at Bacone College from 2009 to 2010, compiling a record of 4–16.
-He currently teaches English and coaches wide receivers and H-backs at Bridgeland High School in Cypress, Texas.
+He currently teaches English and coaches Defensive Line at Bridgeland High School in Cypress, Texas.

 Playing career

 Spotted Wolf played offensive line for the Adams State College Grizzlies.
 He was a four-year letterman and three-year starter, and was an Academic All-Conference selection in the Rocky Mountain Athletic Conference.

 Coaching career

 Assistant coaching

 Spotted Wolf has coached at the NCAA Division I, II and III, junior college and high school levels.
 He is currently the Run Game Coordinator and Offensive Line Coach at Rio Rancho High School in Rio Rancho, New Mexico, where in his two seasons he has helped lead the Rams to a District 1AAAAA Championship and two playoff appearances.
 He has been on the coaching staff at Blinn College, Oklahoma Panhandle State University, La Cueva High School in Albuquerque, New Mexico, University of Wisconsin-Eau Claire and the University of New Mexico.